Tr3yWay996/web/docs/pages/documentation/confyml.md

 ##### dashboard
 `css`\
-Add custom css to the Pterodactyl client panel, provide the path to your .css file here.
+Add custom css to the Pterodactyl client panel, provide the path to your `.css` file here.

 `wrapper`\
 Path to blade code that you want to add to the Pterodactyl client dashboard layout.

 `components`\
 Directory with React components which can be used to integrate your extension directly with the Pterodactyl frontend.
+[Learn more](?page=developing-extensions/React-components) about React components.

 <br/>

 ##### data
 `directory`\
 Path to your data directory.
+These are private extension-specific files which you can store anything in.
+Even without this option enabled, private directories still get utilized by Blueprint.

 `public`\
 Path to your public directory.
 All files in this folder are available publicly and can be seen by anyone, so don't store any secrets or keys here.